 On the other hand, your baby may never seem to stop crying.
 If that's the case, friends and family may mention the word "colic."
 Colic can mean your baby's nervous system hasn't matured or that your baby is sensitive to a food you're eating while nursing.

 How do you know if your baby has colic?
 It usually starts around age 3 weeks.
 Babies with colic:

 If nothing works, see a pediatrician.
-There may be a medical reason for crying, such as heartburn or a milk protein allergy.
+There may be a medical reason for crying, such as reflux or GERD. heartburn, or a milk protein allergy or intolerance.

 Your Baby's Development This Week